 It may be after all the OTC products, home remedies and advice from well-meaning members of the internet, you still find yourself unhappy and unwilling to participate in social activities because of your excessive sweating.
 If that’s true, you may want explore additional treatment options for your issue, such as miraDry®, iontophoresis or endoscopic thoracic sympathectomy (ETS).

-miraDry®: An FDA-approved treatment to permanently and drastically reduce sweat and odor in the underarms.
-Patients typically experience more than 80% sweat reduction in just one in-office treatment.
+miraDry®: An FDA-cleared treatment to permanently reduce sweat and odor in the underarms.
+Patients typically experience more than 82% sweat reduction in just one in-office treatment.

 Iontophoresis: A process that uses an electric current to penetrate and deliver molecules through the skin.
 This delivery method allows ionized water to permeate the soft tissue to temporarily block the sweat glands.